-Sarracenia Hank
+Sarracenia Barry

 Type of Plant: Outdoor perennial for container growing.

-Height: 16-20 inches.
+Height: Up to 20 inches.

 Sunlight: Full sun during the growing season.